HimesGroup/snpsettest/README.md

 # snpsettest

-The goal of the **snpsettest** package is to provide simple tools that perform a set-based association test (e.g., gene-based test) using GWAS summary statistics. **This package is currently in alpha testing.**
+The goal of the **snpsettest** package is to provide simple tools that perform a set-based association test (e.g., gene-based association test) using GWAS summary statistics. **This package is currently in alpha testing.**

 To install this package,